silentgameplays/The-Blair-Witch-Project-Volume-2-Coffin-Rock-Windows-10-Fix/README.md

 # It is also possible running all three games without dgvoodoo files:

-1. Make sure to turn off Geforce Experience before installig the game
+1. Make sure to turn off Geforce Experience before installing the game

 2. Set compatibility to Windows 98/ME